DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

  (A player who inspects the room using the *spirit mirror* sees Saint Markovia standing over Ezmerelda’s shoulder, wearing the clean, white robes of a priest with a golden mace in the shape of a sunburst sheathed upon her back.)

 > [!info]+ **Seances with the Tarokka Deck**
-> When using cards of the Tarokka deck to answer player questions during a seance, each card possesses a unique meaning described in <span class="citation">Appendix E: The Tarokka Deck (p.
+> When using cards of the Tarokka deck to answer player questions during a seance, each card possesses a unique meaning described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-e-the-tarokka-deck">Appendix E: The Tarokka Deck</a> (p.
 243-44)</span>.
 (For example, the <strong>Artifact</strong> card represents “The importance of some physical object that must be obtained, protected, or destroyed at all costs.")
 >
 > If she is present, Ezmerelda can share each card’s meaning directly, though the players must interpret that meaning themselves in the context of their original question.
 A player with proficiency in the use of Tarokka cards also knows all card meanings automatically.
 Otherwise, a player must succeed on a DC 15 Arcana (Intelligence) check to recall the meaning of a particular card.
 >